 Continuing education for L graduates is very important and the L Program Committee would like to ensure that L Graduates (which includes L Graduates with distinction) stay up to date with current judging criteria.
 Since L graduates are used to judge schooling shows it is important that they stay current with current judging criteria in order to give proper comments to riders competing at the grass-root level.

-In December of 2016 the committee voted to require L Graduates to complete eight hours of Judge specific continuing education per year.
-The USDF Executive Board approved the proposal, which will go into effect starting in 2017.
+L Program Graduates are required to complete eight hours of continuing education per year.
 Graduates who meet the continuing education requirements, will be listed on the USDF website.

 The types of continuing education listed below will meet the criteria: